-So, first let me tell you what the Texas model is, and then I’ll tell you what my response to that was and I want to hear from you all on your opinion about what we should do about our helmet law.
+First, let me tell you what the Texas model is, and then I’ll tell you what my response was as a motorcycle accident attorney.

-So, Texas helmet law says if you’re under 21, you’ve got to wear a helmet.
+Texas helmet law says anyone under 21 has to wear DOT approved motorcycle helmets.
 If you’re over 21, you don’t have to wear a helmet, and therefore it’s not against the law to not wear one if you do one of two things: you take a safety course or you have medical insurance of at least $10,000.

-And, so that was his response, “hey, we ought to make it free will and require riders to have a certain amount of coverage and then they can make the choice”, and I understand that.
+Soo that was his response, “hey, we ought to make it free will and require riders to have a certain amount of coverage and then they can make the choice,” and I understand that.
 Being probably more of a libertarian politically, I don’t want the government telling me what to do, so I get that angle.

-But, for me in the cases that I get year in and year out and just hearing in general out there about all of these wrecks that are happening because the general public is not looking out for motorcycle riders, I think you’ve got to put free will and personal decisions aside and the law is good the way it is.
-You’ve got to wear a helmet, guys.
-You’ve got to be safe.
-You never know when you may be the one that gets hit by somebody.
+But, for me in the cases that I get year in and year out and just hearing in general about all of these wrecks that are happening because the general public is not looking out for motorcycle riders, I think you’ve got to put free will and personal decisions aside and that the law is good the way it is.
+You’ve got to wear a helmet in Atlanta.
+You’ve got to be safe because you never know when you may be the one that gets hit by somebody.

-And so, if you all know me at this point by watching some of these videos, you know that I love empirical data.
-So, I threw back at him some of the empirical data as my response and said “Look I get it, but here’s what the empirical data shows in states where they repealed helmet laws, similar to Texas or even much lenient than Texas.”
+If you know me at this point by watching some of these videos, you know that I love empirical data.
+So, I threw back at him some empirical data as my response and said, “Look I get it, but here’s what the empirical data shows in states where they repealed helmet laws, similar to Texas or even much lenient than Texas.”

-The study showed that afterward traumatic brain injuries increased by 60 some odd percent, or more.
-Deaths increased by 30% or more, and this is in the motorcycle riders themselves.
-One study showed – and I think this is back 2015 – that had helmets been worn in fatal accidents, 700 and some odd individuals in America would not be dead, and that kind of struck me.
+The study showed that afterward, traumatic brain injuries increased by 60 percent or more, deaths increased by 30% or more, and this is in the motorcycle riders themselves.
+One study from 2015 showed that if helmets had been worn in fatal accidents, 700 and some odd individuals in America would not be dead, and that kind of struck me.

-So that was my take at the end, looking at the data suggests that you know, these helmet laws are there to ultimately protect the rider and the empirical data backs that up; and it’s just absolutely necessary that we wear the correct helmet, not just any helmet but the correct helmet.
+In the end, looking at the data suggests that these helmet laws are there to ultimately protect the rider and the empirical data backs that up; and it’s just absolutely necessary that we wear the correct helmet, not just any helmet but the correct helmet.